 6.11.3 Solution Evaluation

-Editor's Note: How the new MC UE ID to a MC service ID association can be verified is FFS.

 Depending on the size of the MC UE identity, including the MC UE identity in the location report may have a large impact on message size.
 As location reports may be sent frequently this will decrease efficiency.

-The impact on the existing architecture requires a more detailed analysis.

-The editor's notes above need further investigation prior to performing an evaluation, due to the unknown impact to the existing architecture, information flows and procedures.
+A mechanism may be needed to allow an MC service server to query the association of MC UE ID to a MC service user.

 6.12 Solution 12: Obtaining location of UE in "limited MC service" state

 6.12.1 Description